Rajamahendravaram: Airways

 Rajahmundry Airport is situated at Madhurapudi in the north of Rajamahendravaram.
 The airport serves the people of godavari districts in Andhra Pradesh.
-Indigo airline has been operating non-stop flights to and fro the cities namely Bengaluru, Chennai, Pondicherry, Delhi, Hyderabad, and Mumbai.
+Indigo airline has been operating non-stop flights to and from the cities of Bengaluru, Chennai, Pondicherry, Delhi, Hyderabad, and Mumbai.
 The airport's runway was expanded from 1,749 m to 3,165 m and it is the second longest runway in the state of Andhra Pradesh.
 A new integrated domestic terminal will come up at Rajahmundry airport as part of its expansion and upgradation plans.
 The new terminal building, to be built at a cost of Rs 135 crore, will feature all modern facilities, including aero bridges, and will be capable of handling 1,400 passengers (700 arrivals and 700 departures) simultaneously.
 The airport has also obtained a DGCA license for handling wide-bodied aircraft such as Airbus A321 and Boeing 737.
 The airport has a dedicated cargo terminal.
 The government of AP is keen on exporting flowers through this airport from the nurseries in Kadiyam mandal of East Godavari district.

 Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 As per the school information report for the academic year 2016–17, the city has 55,501 students enrolled in 244 schools.
-The medium of instruction followed by schools are Telugu and English.
+The medium of instruction followed by schools is Telugu and English.
 The Railway High School in the city has a history of more than hundred years, established in the year 1909.

 The city has one of the thirteen regional offices of the Board of Intermediate Education, which administers Intermediate education (10+2) education.
 The Government Junior College is the only government run junior college, established in 1974 and there are four private-aided, twenty private-unaided colleges in the city.

 The Government Arts College was founded more than 150 years ago by the reformer, Kandukuri Veeresalingam Panthulu.
 The BEd Training Institute is one of the oldest in India.
 Adikavi Nannaya University was established in March 2006, named after an 11th-century poet, Nannayya.
 Other major universities in the city include Potti Sreeramulu Telugu University, Acharya N. G. Ranga Agricultural University, Dr. B.R.
 Ambedkar Open University Study Center.
 Andhra Pradesh State Forest Academy is located in the city for Forest skills training.

 National Institute of Technology, Andhra Pradesh, Tadepalligudem is located 34 km from the city.

 Central Government Institutions in the city are as follows: